ajitgoel/Notes/InterviewQuestions/Docker/Notes.md

 Following are frequently asked Docker job interview questions for fresher as well as experienced DevOps engineers.

-**1. What is Docker?**

-Docker is an open-source lightweight containerization technology.
-It has gained widespread popularity in the cloud and application packaging world.
-It allows you to automate the deployment of applications in lightweight and portable containers.
+**1. What is Docker?** Docker is an open-source ==lightweight containerization technology==.
+It has gained widespread popularity in the cloud and application packaging world. ==It allows you to automate the deployment of applications in lightweight and portable containers.==

 **2. What are the advantages of using Docker container?**